 Our mission is to advocate for animals through spay/neuter assistance programs, affordable vaccination clinics, and by helping homeless strays find permanent homes.

 IMPORTANT: Our programs are NOT designed to replace your annual/general/wellness/sick veterinary care.
 You should ALWAYS have a veterinarian for your pet/s and see them annually (or as needed/recommended).
-Our shelter uses AND recommends you choose one of the PATHWAY VETERINARY HOSPITALS throughout New England.
+Our shelter uses AND recommends you choose one of our Partner Hospitals throughout New England.

 Did YOU KNOW: By having your animals spayed or neutered at the Sterling Shelter’s on-site veterinary clinic, you are also helping the homeless pets in our care?
 All monies generated by our on-site veterinary clinic benefit the homeless animals in our care.
 A Win-win for YOUR pets and OURS!

 Many things happen behind the scenes every day at the shelter and in our clinic to help pets in need.
 Extraordinary things are done daily to help save pets and make their lives better.
 Each year, almost 2,000 pets coming into our shelter are seen by our caring, compassionate veterinary staff.
 Every single animal that comes through our shelter IS SEEN by our veterinary clinic and the majority of these pets need to be spayed or neutered, vaccinated, some require dental work and/or other types of surgeries or treatments.
 All of this is done PRIOR to their adoption.